huggingface/hub-docs/docs/hub/storage-limits.md

 ## How can I free up storage space in my account/organization?

 There are several ways to manage and free some storage space in your account or organization.
-First, if you need more storage space, consider upgrading to PRO or Enterprise plans for increased storage limits.
+First, if you need more storage space, consider upgrading to PRO or Enterprise Hub plans for increased storage limits.

 ⚠️ **Important**: Deleting LFS files is a destructive operation that cannot be undone.
 Make sure to backup your files before proceeding.

-Key points to understand:
+Key points to remember:
-- Deleting only LFS pointers don't free space
+- Deleting only LFS pointers doesn't free space
 - Future checkouts of branches/tags containing deleted LFS files with existing lfs pointers will fail (to avoid errors, add the following line to your `.gitconfig` file: `lfs.skipdownloaderrors=true`)

 ### Deleting individual LFS files

 1. Navigate to your repository's Settings page
-2. Click on "List LFS files"
+2. Click on "List LFS files" in the "Storage" section
 3. Use the actions menu to delete specific files

-### Super squash by API your repository
+### Super-squash your repository using the API

-The super squash operation allows you to compress your entire Git history into a single commit, consider using super squash when you need to reclaim storage from old LFS versions you're not using.
-This operation is only available through the [Hub Python Library](https://huggingface.co/docs/huggingface_hub/main/en/package_reference/hf_api#huggingface_hub.HfApi.super_squash_history).
+The super-squash operation allows you to compress your entire Git history into a single commit, consider using super-squash when you need to reclaim storage from old LFS versions you're not using.
+This operation is only available through the [Hub Python Library](https://huggingface.co/docs/huggingface_hub/main/en/package_reference/hf_api#huggingface_hub.HfApi.super_squash_history) or the API.

 ⚠️ **Important**: This is a destructive operation that cannot be undone, commit history will be permanently lost and **LFS file history will be removed**

-Changes from the squash operation is not immediate on yur quota and will be reflected in your storage quota within a few minutes
+The effects from the squash operation on your storage quota are not immediate and will be reflected on your quota within a few minutes.

-### Track LFS file references
+### Advanced: Track LFS file references

 To find which commits reference a specific LFS file, you can use the git log command: